smcallister594/scotscottmca/_posts/2022-09-01-Intune-App-Limit.md

 }
 {% endhighlight %}

-This script, coupled with a JSON containing the app information, let me quickly publish as many apps as Graph would let me before being rate limited
+This script, coupled with a [JSON file](https://github.com/smcallister594/scotscottmca/blob/main/assets/files/DummyApps.json) containing the app information, let me quickly publish as many apps as Graph would let me before being rate limited

 Over the course of that afternoon I let this script run it's course until I hit the same error message again,